fsprojects/.github/README.md

 Our expectation is that you are seeking collaboration and co-operation, and that you wish to facilitate other people to contribute to your project.

+To get a comprehensive understanding, please read [the policies section](#policies) below.
+Since sharing and collaboration are based on trust and benevolence, here are some important key points of the impact having a project in this space:

+* _fsprojects_ is not a legal organization, and it is not part of the [F# Software Foundation](https://fsharp.org), although well-known FSSF members are part of it by hosting or contribution.
+* _fsprojects_ is currently maintained by Sergey Tihon and Don Syme.
+* "Transfering" your project to _fsprojects_ does **not** mean that you give away ownership or any rights apart from the ones you grant in your project's license.
+* Moving your project out of _fsprojects_ is always possible.

 ## Requesting transfer

 To request a project to be added or removed from this F# Community Incubation space, [please add an issue to this repository](https://github.com/fsprojects/FsProjectsAdmin/issues/new).